Glasgow University Muslim Students Association: Educational and religious activities

 GUMSA is involved in various other activities throughout the year.
 The society hosts "circles" weekly for individuals to come and speak about their faith, but also as an outlet away from University life.
 In recent years the society has also hosted reputable Muslim scholars from across the globe.
 Most notably these have included Shaykh Muhammad al-Yaqoubi, Mufti Ismail ibn Musa Menk, Imam Siraj Wahhaj and Shaykh Ruzwan Mohammed.
 The latter hosts a revision lecture series at GUMSA on a yearly basis.
 The society also hosts social events on a monthly basis ranging from tea nights to ice skating.

 Awards

-Over the years the society has won a number of different awards from various bodies including, but not limited to, the following:
+Over the years the society has won a number of different awards from various bodies, including the following: